-- Repurposing the DTCA: Dating back to 1931, the Downtown Traverse City Association (DTCA) is an independent 501(c)(3) nonprofit membership organization that serves as a Downtown business association.
+- Repurposing the DTCA: Dating back to 1931, the Downtown Traverse City Association (DTCA) is a 501(c)(3) nonprofit membership organization that serves as a Downtown business association.
 Currently, the DTCA brings the Downtown business voice and energy into the mix.
-Moving forward, the DTCA bylaws could be amended to broaden its ability to 1) create a conduit to diversify funding for Downtown projects; 2) offer board and committee involvement options that are inclusive of a variety of Downtown stakeholders, not just business owners; and 3) be an advocate for Downtown by providing education and analysis on issues impacting Downtown.
-Its activities would also continue to deliver promotions and events, and build a sense of community to preserve and protect Downtown's high concentration of local independent businesses. - DDA Remains the Anchor: The Traverse City DDA remains the anchor of the Downtown, bringing the advantages of TIF and mill levy financing and its connection to local government and regional taxing authorities.
+Moving forward, the DTCA bylaws could be amended to broaden its ability to 1) create a conduit to diversify funding for Downtown projects; 2) offer board and committee involvement options that are inclusive of a variety of Downtown stakeholders; and 3) be an advocate for Downtown by providing education and analysis on issues impacting Downtown.
+Its activities would also continue to deliver promotions and events, and build a sense of community to preserve and protect Downtown's high concentration of local independent businesses. - DDA Remains the Anchor: The Traverse City DDA remains the anchor of the two organizations, bringing the advantages of TIF and mill levy financing and its connection to local government and regional taxing authorities.
 The board of the DDA remains as it is, a 12-member group appointed by the City Commission.
-Moving forward, stronger definition of board seats is recommended to ensure that Downtown stakeholders are directly represented.
-Within the boundaries of the DDA, board members should include a mix of residents, property, and business owners and use types.
+Moving forward, stronger definition of board seats is recommended to ensure that Downtown stakeholders and directly represented.
+Within the boundaries of the DDA, board members should include a mix of property and business owners and use types.
+A seat for a downtown resident should also be considered.

 Importantly, the DDA should also consider organizational options and opportunities that might not be able to be envisioned today.
-Additional aligned working relationships with other non-profit groups may be needed over time to accommodate a new improvement district (i.e., 8th Street), management of a new public space (e.g., Civic Square), or perhaps a joint venture development and management opportunity with a community and/or civic partner.
+Additional affiliates may be needed over time to accommodate a new improvement district (i.e., 8th Street), management of a new public space (i.e., Civic Square), or perhaps a joint venture development and management opportunity with a community and/or civic partner.